Kim Milyoner Olmak İster?

 Kim Milyoner Olmak İster?
 (English translation: Who Wants to Be a Millionaire?) is a Turkish game show based on the original British format of Who Wants to Be a Millionaire?.
 The program was broadcast from August 2, 2011 and it is shown on ATV.

 The main goal of the game is to win ₺5,000,000 (₺1,000,000 until 2023) by answering 13 (12 until 2023) multiple choice questions correctly.
 There are four lifelines: Ask the Audience, Phone a Friend, 50/50 and Double Dip.
-If contestant answers 1st or 2nd question incorrectly, the contestant walks away with absolutely nothing.
+If contestant answers the 1st or 2nd question incorrectly, the contestant walks away with absolutely nothing.
 During the game, the contestant can walk away with the money they earned in the game, thus ending the game.